 The Expedition Scout watch has quartz movement.
 No surprises there, especially considering its price point.

 Quartz movement has the benefit of being the most accurate, in terms of tracking time.
-Plus, it is battery operated, so you won’t ever have to wind your watch.
+Plus, it is battery-operated, so you won’t ever have to wind your watch.
 And you also don’t need to wear it all the time in order for it to work, which I think that really is the best option for this type of field/sports watch.
-It gives you best performance, since you don’t have to worry about your watch stopping working when you need it the most.
+It gives you the best performance since you don’t have to worry about your watch stopping working when you need it the most.

 Over time it will become out of sync, but you can easily fix that with the push/pull crown.
 And on that note – one thing that a lot of people complained about on this watch was the quality of the crown.
 It appears to be fragile, and many people reported it breaking off or falling out, so try to be gentle with it.

 You will also need to replace the batter eventually, in about a year or two.
 Unfortunately, the watch doesn’t have an end-of-life indicator as the Victorinox Maverick does, so you won’t really know it needs replacing until it stops working.